 • Semantic Information Management: Dr. Keller and his team developed SemanticOrganizer, a novel semantics-based information repository that supports knowledge sharing across distributed NASA project teams, including multidisciplinary teams of scientists, engineers and accident investigators.
-As of April 2004, this system was the largest semantic web application in use at NASA, with over 500 registered users in 30 different project teams.
+In 2004, this system was the largest semantic web application in use at NASA, with over 500 registered users in 30 different project teams.
 The system stores more than 45000 interlinked metadata records, 12000 archived email messages, and 14000 electronic files containing project data, documents, and images.
 The SemanticOrganizer team won two top awards at the 2004 International Semantic Web Conference, including an award recognizing the highest-impact new semantic web applications developed during 2004.
 SemanticOrganizer was also honored as one of the finalists in the 2003 NASA Software of the Year competition.
 Also in the area of semantics-based information retrieval and management, Dr. Keller participated in development of the WebTagger and DIAMS systems, early tools for indexing and organizing Web links (i.e., "bookmarks" or "favorites").

 • Aviation Safety: Dr. Keller developed workflow, data analysis, and data integration tools to support anomaly resolution processes performed by commercial aviation data analysts reviewing black box flight recorder data.
 His tools were used by flight safety departments within United Airlines and Alaska Airlines to manage and analyze in-flight exceedances.
 These tools were also considered for use by British Airways and British Midlands.
 One of these tools was recently licensed to a leading provider of commercial flight data analysis software for worldwide distribution to over 75 airline customers.
 This work received a NASA Space Act Award for exceptional scientific accomplishment and technical achievement.